Updated on March 12th, 2025 by Nathan Parsh

-The Dividend Aristocrats are a group of stocks in the S&P 500 Index, with 25+ years of consecutive dividend increases.
-These companies have high-quality business models that have stood the test of time and showed a remarkable ability to raise dividends every year regardless of the economy.
+The Dividend Aristocrats are a group of stocks in the S&P 500 Index with 25+ years of consecutive dividend increases.
+These companies have high-quality business models that have stood the test of time and have shown a remarkable ability to raise dividends every year regardless of the economy.

 You can download the full Dividend Aristocrats list, along with important metrics like dividend yields and price-to-earnings ratios, by clicking on the link below: